TheOdinProject/curriculum/react/react-ecosystem/type-checking-with-proptypes.md

 ### Getting Started

-To start using PropTypes in our react projects, we first need to install the corresponding library.
+To start using PropTypes in our React projects, we first need to install the corresponding library.
 We can do that with `npm`.
-In your react project run the following command:
+In your React project run the following command:

 ~~~
 npm install --save prop-types